The UAE at a Glance

 In many cases, embassies of the UAE also request financial statements to make sure that the applicant is in good standing.
 Applicants may also be required to produce a letter from their employer, explaining the purpose of their work in the UAE.
 To find out more about the exact visa requirements, consult the nearest embassy of the UAE in your country of residence prior to applying.

 An exception to this rule is the multiple-entry visa for people who have a business relationship with companies in the UAE and enter the country frequently to attend meetings.
-Multiple-entry visas are generally valid for 6 months and have to be applied for while in the UAE.
+Multiple-entry visas are generally valid for 6 months and can be issued by overseas UAE embassies and consulates.

 As of August 2014, the price for an employment visa for individuals working in the private sector, free trade zones, or for investors is 250 AED.
 For domestic workers sponsored by Emiratis or GCC citizens, the cost is 150 AED.
-A multiple entry visa for work costs 2,100 AED.
+A multiple entry visa for work costs 1,200 AED.
+You should also bear in mind that typing charges are not included in these prices.

 All expats living in the UAE, including expat spouses and children, must apply for a residence permit following their arrival.
 This residence permit is valid for 3 years and allows expats to register with the local Emirates National Identity Authority.